Bridge Base Online (BBO)

-I've started playing bridge online with the Madison Bridge Meetup.
+I play bridge online with the Madison Bridge Meetup.
 Below are some notes on using Bridge Base Online (click that link to go to the bridge website).
-It's free, no download is required (you play right on the website), and registration is easy.
-I think usernames are case sensitive, so all lower case is probably preferred.
+It's free, no download is required (you play right on the website), the option exists to play using an app on your phone, and registration is easy.
+It's slightly preferred to use lower case for your username.

-After you login, click on "Casual", then "Relaxed Bridge Club"... that's where I'll be.
+After you login to BBO, click on "Casual", then "Relaxed Bridge Club"... that's where we'll be.
 My username is "weak_twos".
-Please join my table by clicking on my username and then "Join" the table, and click"Sit!" to take a seat.
-If we have more people than can fit at one table we usually take turns (kibitzing lets you watch other people play and shows you ALL the hands; watching others is a great way to learn!).
+You'll likely be invited if we have your username.
+If we have more people than can fit at one table we usually take turns (kibitzing lets you watch other people play and shows you ALL the hands; watching all the hands is a great way to learn!).

-If you have a chance, you might want to play there beforehand to get the feel of it.
-You can use the "Solitaire" or "Practice" rooms, or in the "Casual" room play with three robots.
+If you have a chance, you might want to play on BBO beforehand to get the feel of it.
+You can use the "Solitaire" or "Practice" rooms.

 Review: There are a couple of ways to review recent things:

 Bidding: To review the bidding, click on the current bid icon.

 Last hand: To review the last hand, click on the "History" tab on the right-hand side.

 Scoring points: International Match Points (IMPs) are used for scoring.
 IMPs are computed by comparing how well you did with how well other people did playing the same hand.
 For example, if you bid 4H and make it when most others didn't make it, you'll get more IMPs!
 But if you bid 4H and many other tables bid 5H or higher and made it, your IMPs will decrease, even though you made your bid.
 Click on the IMPs icon to see your score and how many IMPs you earned/lost.
 Then click on "Other Tables" to see how people at the other tables did; it's sorted from best to worst.